haberdashPI/vscode-master-key/notes.md

   what shows up with an explicit command, what's that about?
 BUG: window splitting commands don't work (make a test for it)

+SMALL BUG: should 'esc' really be appended in the status bar since it cancels a prefix sequence... 🤔

 BUG: remove command needs to update config (e.g. remove mode and definitions)

 BUG: repeat argument is not working for the repeat action command (e.g. I cannot repeat the last action ten times)